ccp84/c25k/README.md

 * [Modifications to allauth standard sign-up](https://stackoverflow.com/questions/12303478/how-to-customize-user-profile-when-using-django-allauth) - The form and settings for accessing first name and last name when signing up in allauth were taken from this stack overflow article.
 * [Success messages](https://docs.djangoproject.com/en/4.1/ref/contrib/messages/) - Syntax for adding success messages to views researched from the Django documentation here.
 * Custom 404 and 500 pages implemented using Django documentation [here](https://docs.djangoproject.com/en/3.2/topics/http/views/#customizing-error-views) and [this stack overflow thread](https://stackoverflow.com/questions/12180281/implementing-http404-in-django/12180499#12180499)
+* Date filtering achieved using this code snippet from [geeksforgeeks](https://www.geeksforgeeks.org/get-yesterdays-date-using-python/)
 * [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder) - Used for readme and testing document templates
 * My mentor Tim Nelson - For support and guidance throughout this project
 * Code Institute Slack Community - For their help with troubleshooting, testing and reviewing the project